 The following list focuses on the most affordable bachelor’s degrees in animation for students considering this exciting career path.
 Animation is a multidisciplinary field that involves criminology, computers and technology, mathematics, psychology, art, and graphic design.
 In particular, animation and graphic design are two areas that are gaining in popularity across the country, leading more students to pursue bachelor’s programs in this industry.
-Whether you are only considering working in animation or you have a specific career path in mind in this thrilling and unique field, keep reading for our ranking of the 15 most affordable bachelor’s degrees in animation.
+Whether you are only considering working in animation or you have a specific career path in mind, keep reading for our ranking of the 15 most affordable bachelor’s degrees in animation.

 We developed the following ranking list to help prospective undergraduate students narrow down their options in terms of bachelor’s degrees in animation.
 Rankings are based on information provided by the National Center for Education Statistics (NCES) College Navigator database and each school’s website.
-We conducted a search for Bachelor’s in Animation degrees at the NCES and narrowed down the initial pool of 20 schools into the top 15 programs based on the following ranking methodology in categories such as tuition, graduation rates, and student-to-faculty ratios.
+We conducted a search for Bachelor’s in Animation degrees at the NCES and narrowed down the initial pool of 20 schools into the top 15 programs based on the following ranking methodology in categories such as:

 Average Cost of Attendance